-Special Meeting to discuss the financials of the refinance/rebonding will be held on February 16 at 3pm via zoom.
+Special Meeting to discuss the financials of the refinance/rebonding was held on February 16 at 3pm via zoom.
 Link available here.

 At the Pierson Township Board Meeting on January 19, 2021 the Board rescinded Resolution 2020-08 to Refinance the LWL Sewer Bond with Montcalm County.

 The Board adopted Resolution 2021-02 the Notice of Intent to Issue Capital Improvement Bonds and Declaration of Intent to Reimburse.
 Click here to see the notice.

 This is one of the first steps for the Township in the process of Refunding or Refinancing the bonds that were issued in 1997.

 The Pierson Township board meeting with new board members on December 15, 2020 accepted engagement letters to begin the process of refinancing the LWL Bonds and possible management takeover from the County Drain Commission.
 Watch for more as this develops.
 In the meantime residents should continue to pay the Montcalm County Drain Commission Sewer payments.

 Todd Stattler has replaced Sandy Raines as Drain Commissioner in February 2020.

 ...Click for Story

 At the October 20, 2020 meeting the board the Board to accept the recommendation of the Attorney regarding the FOIA litigation.